electrichasgoneaudi/electrichasgoneaudi.github.io/content/articles/e-tron-facelift-q8-etron-2024/_index.md

 ## Materials from recycling processes

 The Audi Q8 e-tron will be certified as net-carbon-neutral1 for customers in Europe and the USA.
 Audi also uses recycled materials for some components in the Audi Q8 e-tron.
 These materials, treated through a recycling process, reduce the resources used and ensure a closed, efficient, and sustainable material loop.
 In the interior of the Audi Q8 e-tron, Audi uses recycled materials for insulation and damping, as well as for carpeting.
 In addition, the decorative inlay above the display, called the Tech Layer, is available with a new anthracite-colored technical material partially composed of recycled PET bottles.
-With the S line equipment package, the sport seats are upholstered in synthetic leather, and the microfiber material Dinamica.
-Dinamica is made from up to 45 percent polyester fibers manufactured from recycled PET bottles, used textiles, and fiber residue.
+With the S line equipment package, the upholstery for the sports seats is synthetic leather, and the microfiber material Dinamica.
+Audi makes Dinamica from up to 45 percent polyester fibers manufactured from recycled PET bottles, used textiles, and fiber residue.

 In contrast to previous microfiber quality, the production of Dinamica is also solvent-free – another contribution to environmental protection.

 Furthermore, some safety-related components that partially comprise mixed automotive plastic waste treated through a chemical recycling process are used for the first time – specifically, the plastic covers for the seatbelt buckles.
 As part of the PlasticLoop project, Audi worked with the plastics manufacturer LyondellBasell to establish a process in which chemical recycling will be used for the first time to reuse the mixed automotive plastic waste in the series production of the Audi Q8 e-tron.
-In this process, jointly implemented with LyondellBasell, plastic components from customer vehicles that can no longer be repaired are dismantled and separated from foreign materials, such as metal clips, before being shredded and processed into pyrolysis oil through chemical recycling.
-This pyrolysis oil is then used as a raw material to produce new plastics in a mass-balance approach2.
+In this process, jointly implemented with LyondellBasell, plastic components from customer vehicles are dismantled and separated from foreign materials, such as metal clips, before being shredded and processed into pyrolysis oil through chemical recycling.
+This pyrolysis oil is then used as a raw material to produce new plastics in a mass-balance approach.

 ## Market launch in spring 2023